Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation: Methods. A principal stratum strategy

-Since the discontinuation of the new treatment is possible under investigational treatment only, the discontinuation time is not defined under control.
-This scenario is similar to a randomized study with one-sided partial compliance, although the time-to-event nature of the discontinuation behaviour makes it particularly challenging.
-Following \cite{mattei2020assessing}, we formally set $D_i(0) = \bar{\mathbb{D}} ~\forall i$, meaning that $D_i(0)$ takes on a non-real value.
-Yet, patients are allowed to discontinue the investigational treatment as far as they do not experience the primary event.
+Let $D_i(z)$ be the potential time to discontinuation of unit $i$ under treatment assignment $z$.
+Since the discontinuation of the new treatment is possible only under investigational treatment, the discontinuation time is not defined under control.
+This scenario is similar to a randomized study with one-sided partial compliance, although the time-to-event nature of the discontinuation behavior makes it particularly challenging.
+Following \cite{mattei2024assessing}, we formally set $D_i(0) = \bar{\mathbb{D}} ~\forall i$, meaning that $D_i(0)$ takes on a non-real value.
+Yet, patients are allowed to discontinue the investigational treatment as long as they do not experience the primary event.
 We say that $D_i(1)$ is censored by death or progression; indeed, $D_i(1) < Y_i(1)$.
 Therefore, on the one hand, for those who potentially discontinue, $D_i(1)$ is defined in $\mathbb{R}^+$.
 On the other hand, for the units who experience the event without discontinuing (either before or after the follow-up period), the time to discontinuation is not defined, i.e., $D_i(1) = \bar{\mathbb{D}}$.
-The study duration is limited to $c$ months, and each patient can enter the study at a different time, implying different censoring times $C_i(z_i) \leq c$ under treatment assignment $Z_i = z_i$.
-We assume that $C_i(1) = C_i(0) = C_i ~\forall i$ and that the censoring mechanism is ignorable given the covariates $\bm{X}_i$, i.e.,